XingFramework/xing-application-base/frontend/bower_components/ng-token-auth/README.md

 The above example assumes that you're using [express](http://expressjs.com/), [request](https://github.com/mikeal/request), and [http-proxy](https://github.com/nodejitsu/node-http-proxy), and that you have set the API_URL value using [node-config](https://github.com/lorenwest/node-config).

-#### IE8 and IE9 must use hard redirects for provider authentication
+#### IE8+ must use hard redirects for provider authentication

-Modern browsers can communicate across tabs and windows using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
-This doesn't work for older browsers such as IE8 and IE9.
+Most modern browsers can communicate across tabs and windows using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage).
+This doesn't work for certain flawed browsers.
 In these cases the client must take the following steps when performing provider authentication (facebook, github, etc.):

 1. navigate from the client site to the API
 1. navigate from the API to the provider
 1. navigate from the provider to the API
 1. navigate from the API back to the client

-These steps are taken automatically when using this module with IE8 and IE9.
-I am currently investigating several `postMessage` polyfills.
-Hopefully this issue will be resolved shortly.
+These steps are taken automatically when using this module with IE8+.

 ---